 (4) Spend my institutional likeability.
 Because my visible identities afford me great levels of privilege (or what I call “institutional likeability”), I have great levels of responsibility to stand beside and with, but not for or in front of, colleagues, students, and others from disenfranchised communities in service to social justice.
 Doing diversity instead of social justice is one way I bank, rather than spend, my institutional likeability, augmenting my privilege.

 Finally, and just as importantly, I recommitted to being precise with my language when it comes to diversity and social justice.
-I recommitted to vigilance, to helping protect the essence of social justice movements, at least as I interpret them, from being pulled so far from its progressive roots that it becomes indistinguishable from diversity or interculturalism or, wince, inclusive excellence.
+I recommitted to vigilance, to helping protect the essence of social justice movements, at least as I interpret them, from being pulled so far from their progressive roots that they becomes indistinguishable from diversity or interculturalism or, wince, inclusive excellence.

 Paul C. Gorski is an educator, activist, creative writer, and scholar whose lifework is social justice.
 Most recently, Paul co-designed the newish Social Justice program and minor in New Century College at George Mason University.
 Paul works with colleges and universities across the U.S. on transcending “diversity” initiatives and committing, instead, to holistic equity plans.
 For more on Paul’s work, visit EdChange or send an e-mail.